HappyPorch/uSplit/README.md

+*uSplit is no longer fully functioning.
+Google have discontinued content experiments and have moved to Google Optimize.
+Unfortunatly Optimise doesn't have a fully featured management API- which limits the functionality uSPlit can provide.
+If you are interested in helping with the future of uSplit see this issue https://github.com/HappyPorch/uSplit/issues/25.*

+---

 # uSplit - A/B Testing package for Umbraco

 This repository contains the source code of uSplit, an Umbraco plugin that removes all technical barriers to A/B testing.